 Sports

-Mendl, Nomi and Nomi’s friends love playing sports--however the participation of Jewish youth in athletic activities is a relatively recent phenomenon.
+Mendl, Nomi, and Nomi’s friends love playing sports--however the participation of Jewish youth in athletic activities is a relatively recent phenomenon.
 Interest in sports only began to rise among Jews in Eastern Europe in the early part of the twentieth century, influenced by surrounding non-Jewish cultures.
-Various Jewish sports clubs and even sports federations were created throughout Eastern Europe, and among the most popular sports of that era were gymnastics, soccer, and boxing.
+Various Jewish sports clubs and even federations of sports clubs were created throughout Eastern Europe.
+Among the most popular sports of that era were gymnastics, soccer, and boxing.

 While playing sports attracted the “modern” city youth, the older generation and more traditional sectors of the Jewish population remained uninterested in this new branch of activity.
 This is reflected, for example, in the Jewish press of the time, which only slowly began to include sports news and notices about local sporting events in its pages.